 According to British Heart Foundation (BHF) only 7-8% of people in whom resuscitation is attempted survive to hospital discharge.
 This can be significantly increased by the early use of CPR and Automated External Defibrillators (AEDs) either by members of the public or the emergency services.

-(include the ‘Chain of Survival’ Image)
+(reference the ‘Chain of Survival’ Image)

 Our Social media is still in its infancy and we are beginning to use this to keep our local community informed with our activities, with some success.